Achierius/amazon-transaction-scraper/About.md

 # Project Summary

 Amazon no longer lets you dump order data to a CSV, at least not on a reasonable timescale.
-This project provides a utility which will scrape your Amazon or
+This project provides a utility which will scrape your Amazon orders for you.

+I ended up using Aider less than I expected, but this is still probably useful documentation, for now.

 # Technical Details

-## User interface

-The user interface is a simple argparse

 ## Set up headless browser logged into Amazon